kata198/AdvancedHTMLParser/README.md

 It also exposes the various getElement\* functions which operate on the elements within the list (and their children).

+For example:

+	# Filter off the parser all tags with "item" in class
+	tagCollection = document.getElementsByClassName('item')

+	# Return all nodes which are nested within any class="item" object
+	#  and also contains the class name "onsale"
+	itemsWithOnSaleClass = tagCollection.getElementsByClassName('onsale')

 To operate just on items in the list, you can use filterCollection which takes a lambda/function and returns True to retain that tag in the return.

+For example:

+	# Filter off the parser all tags with "item" in class
+	tagCollection = document.getElementsByClassName('item')

+	# Provide a lambda to filter this collection, returning in tagCollection2
+	#   those items which have a "value" attribute > 20 and contains at least
+	#   1 child element with "specialPrice" class
+	tagCollection2 = tagCollection.filterCollection( lambda node : int(node.getAttribute('value') or 0) > 20 and len(node.getElementsByClassName('specialPrice')) > 1 )

 **AdvancedTag**